pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 )
 ```

-Run the symbolic regression using dependent variable that is the 7th row of the KinBiont results (i.e., the growth rate)
+Run the symbolic regression using dependent variable that is the 7th row of the Kinbiont results (i.e., the growth rate)

 ```julia